-My preparation plan was very similar to what I had followed for my CKA, since it worked very well.
-But unlike CKA, this is a multiple choice exam, with few questions even having multiple responses, I am not as good in such exams when compared to the practical ones.
+My preparation plan was very similar to what I had followed for my CKA since it worked very well.
+But unlike CKA, this is a multiple choice exam, with few questions and even multiple responses, I am not as good at such exams when compared to practical ones.

-I prepared for around 1 month, soon after I did CKA.
-My schedule was the same for this exam - study around 2 - 3 hours on weekdays and around 6 - 8 hours on weekends.
-It was well planned as I could give 100% to my job, and spend some invaluable time with friends and family at the when required.
+I prepared for around 1 month, and soon after I did CKA.
+My schedule was the same for this exam - study for around 2 - 3 hours on weekdays and around 6 - 8 hours on weekends.
+It was well planned as I could give 100% to my job, and spend some invaluable time with friends and family when required.

 This course is very well structured.
 It has hands-on lab sessions as the course goes by which you should do as you watch.
-There are also some demonstrations which the instructor advises you to not do since you can modify some critical aspects of your AWS account.
-I did them anyway, without breaking anything as I followed along carefully step-by-step.
+There are also some demonstrations that the instructor advises you to not do since you can modify some critical aspects of your AWS account.
+I did them anyway, without breaking anything as I followed along carefully step by step.

 This course starts shallow, then with each subsequent video on the same topic, it does in-depth.
 Furthermore, it has one or two lab sessions or demonstrations associated with it.
 It has a full-length practice test at the end of each section.

 Wait, did I mention that this course covers 4 AWS Certifications?
 AWS Cloud Practitioner, and all AWS Associate level exams (Not a sponsor, just an honest student who loved the course 😄).